claracruet/PCIL_selection_pipeline/fine_mapping_example.md

 This example shows how `select_pcil_positive()` can be used to identify **PCIL (+) lines with informative introgression boundaries around a target genomic position**.

 The same position is evaluated using progressively larger windows.
-Increasing the `window` requires the PCIL (+) introgression to span a larger interval around the target, allowing lines with different introgression boundaries to be identified and compared.
+Increasing the `window` progressively requires the PCIL (+) introgression to span a larger interval around the target.
+Comparing which lines remain PCIL (+) across increasing window sizes provides a simple way to examine differences in introgression boundaries around the focal position.

 In this example, the target is **SNP_Chr06_3939483** at **Chr06:3,939,483**, and PCIL (+) candidates are selected using **1 kb, 5 kb, 10 kb, 25 kb, 50 kb, and 100 kb windows**.